 Dr. Bonilla’s approach is highly personalized and empathetic.
 She strives to provide a safe, supportive, and nurturing environment where, together, she and her client can explore their individual narrative at a pace that feels comfortable for them.
 Integrating a range of evidence-based practices, she adapts their sessions to align with their specific needs and aspirations.
 The heart of her work is to empower her client to enact positive changes and to honor their journey towards growth and self-compassion with every step they take together.

-Delia Villareal, M.A. (she/her)
+Delia Villarreal, M.A. (she/her)

-Is an Independent Licensed Psychological Associate (LPA-I) with nearly ten years of experience providing the community with culturally sensitive, highly specialized, holistic, and empirically supported psychological services.
+Is an Independent Licensed Psychological Associate (LPA-I) with nearly 16 years of experience providing the community with culturally sensitive, highly specialized, holistic, and empirically supported psychological services.
 She is a native of Monterrey, Mexico, and has lived in South Texas for 25 years.
 As a fully bilingual psychology practitioner, Ms. Villarreal offers comprehensive and thorough Spanish, English, and dual-language evaluations, brief examinations, and long-term treatment for children, adolescents, adults, and the geriatric population.

 Her specialties are in pediatric neurodevelopmental disorders, Autism Spectrum Disorder, emotional disturbances, non-suicidal self-injury and suicidality, adult personality disorders, anxiety and posttraumatic stress, Attention-Deficit/Hyperactivity Disorder, conduct and behavioral disorders, intellectual disabilities, and learning disorders.